-First drinking coffee at La Colombe’s location in Philadelphia, we had extremely high expectations for DC’s newest coffee shop.
+First drinking coffee at La Colombe’s location in Philadelphia, Time Cupsoul had extremely high expectations for DC’s newest coffee shop.
 In Philly, La Colombe sits right on the Rittenhouse Square, buttressing the city hall.
-The open space and wooden tables were so gorgeous, La Colombe at Rittenhouse Square has stayed in my mind for years.
+The open space and wooden tables were so gorgeous, La Colombe at Rittenhouse Square stayed in our minds for years.
 Though we don’t currently have pictures of that location, the wooden interior design was superb.
-That coffee shop is basically why I fell in love with coffee shops all over again after living in Argentina.
+That coffee shop is basically why Time Cupsoul fell in love with coffee shops all over again after living in Argentina.

 So, on to La Colombe in Blagden Alley.
 It’s rumored that this space was formally a horse stable.
 The space is unique, long and fairly skinny as you can see from the pictures, with a long coffee bar flanked in lightly grained wood.
-The space is very open to the customer.
-You can almost peer over and see what the barista’s are making.
-The customer service was friendly, and the arrangement of tables along the wall make it easy to look up and see the baristas interacting with new customers.
+The interior is very open to the customer.
+You can basically peer over and see what the barista’s are making.
+The customer service is usually friendly, and the arrangement of tables along the wall make it easy to look up and see the baristas interacting with new customers.
 It’s an open space with acoustics to hear your neighbor sitting next to you and the baristas, too.
 With this openness is a large window with light spilling in.
-I always notice natural light when reviewing a coffee shop.
+Time Cupsoul always notices natural light when reviewing a coffee shop.

 Finally, the unique coffee mug and saucer design, the same in all of their locations, really adds something to the service.
 If someone posts a picture on social media of their morning coffee, others will certainly soon come to realize: that’s the La Colombe design.
 It’s artistic and also genius.
 They really thought of everything.